MarkHsiehthelearner/The-Hive/README.md

 # The-Hive
 few analysis

-most of the files are analysis data from kaggle in R.
+most of the files are analysis kaggle data in R.